Nemocas/AbstractAlgebra.jl/docs/src/fraction.md

 ### Extra functionality for factored fractions

-The `Generic.FactoredFrac{T}` type implements an interface similar to that of the `Fac{T}` type for iterating over the terms in the factorisation.
+The `Generic.FactoredFracFieldElem{T}` type implements an interface similar to that of the `Fac{T}` type for iterating over the terms in the factorisation.
 There is also the function `push_term!(a, b, e)` for efficiently performing `a *= b^e`, and the function `normalise` returns relatively prime terms.